 Background

 Traditionally, the Waipā District has had a primarily pastoral farming environment, with some horticulture.
 These are both 'farming activities' under the District Plan.
 More recently, climate change and a need to diversify have seen horticulture become more common in the district.
-With this, the need for shelterbelts and artificial crop protection structures has increased in the Rural Zone.
+With this, the need for shelterbelts and artificial crop protection and support structures has increased in the Rural Zone.

 What is Plan Change 25?